houseofcat/RabbitMQ.Core/README.md

  The Unofficial Port of the Official RabbitMQ DotNet Client to pure NetCore 3.x

 # NOTICE
 Moving all my re-usable work to a set of NuGets/Libraries to better manage library development and releases.
-Sorry for the inconvenience but I just need a little consolidation to managed things.
+Sorry for the inconvenience but I just need a little consolidation to help me manage things easier.
 Proper organization/domain isolation will allow for more effective library writing, testing, re-usability.
 https://github.com/houseofcat/Library

 # RABBITMQ.CORE DEPRECATED